W3PM/W3PM-Nano-33-IOT-Universal-MEPT/README.md

 board.
 The Si535a, DS3231, and OLED boards communicate with the Nano 33 IOT microcontroller over an I2C bus using only three wires.
 The boards were chosen because they are highly capable, inexpensive, well documented, and available over the internet from a wide variety of vendors.

-The GitHub files contain archival information about a circuit board developed by Doug, K4CLE (Figure 3 of the .pdf).
-At this point in time he is unable to provide any populated or un-populated boards.
-He may be contacted at “doug at k4cle dot com” for any questions concerning the board.

 This project relies heavily on timer accuracy derived from the Nano 33 IOT 48 MHz clock.
 Unfortunately, the board is not crystal controlled and relies on an LC oscillator.
 To overcome this shortcoming a correction factor